-Customer interactions — be they on social media, in physical stores, or on a support center call — must have positive customer sentiment, ultimately serving as a building block for a lasting customer relationship.
+To accomplish this, customer interactions — whether on social media, in physical stores, or on a support center call — must have positive customer sentiment.
+This positivity builds brand loyalty, which ultimately serves as a building block for a lasting customer relationship.

 Is your CX falling short?